benmvp/slides/2023/ato/nextjs.md

 - Now let's talk about **static-site generation**
 - SSG became super popular around 2019 thanks to Gatsby
   - And Next.js later joined the party, electing to make **all pages static by default**
+- Technically SSG started with Jekyll back in the day
+  - But it's in Ruby so we don't care 😆

 /////
 <!-- .slide: data-background="url(../../img/nextjs/pages-olga-tutunaru-JMATuFkXeHU-unsplash.jpg) no-repeat top" data-background-size="cover" -->